 CYBERSTALKING: HARASSMENT IN THE INTERNET AGE AND HOW TO PROTECT YOUR FAMILY, Written by Paul Bocij

 In Cyberstalking, the United Phone Losers aren’t painted as favorably as in Steal This Computer Book.
 Instead, we’re presented as an example of what you should be protecting your children from.
-Shortly after publishing disparaging remarks about the UPL, the book’s author was relentlessly harassed and eventually brutally murdered.
-His slaying is still a mystery to the case’s investigators.

 THE BBS DOCUMENTARY LIBRARY